-From this the impulse response of the filter can be obtained, it is important to note that the impulse response of the RRC does not meet the Nyquist Criterion and therefore on its one will introduce ISI.
+From this the impulse response of the filter can be obtained, it is important to note that the impulse response of the RRC does not meet the Nyquist Criterion and therefore on its own will introduce ISI.
 However using this design in the transmitter and receiver yields a raised cosine filter which meets the requirements of Nyquist Criterion.